aakashpydi/aakashpydi.github.io/_posts/2018-04-15-congress-twitter-autocompleter.md

 layout: post
 title: Twitter Auto-completer for Members of Congress
 ---
 This project [(Link to Github Repo)](https://github.com/aakashpydi/tweet_completer_congress) is a tweet auto-completer for members of Congress.
 I used the Twitter API & the DocNow hydrator to create a custom dataset.
 I then used the GenSim library to generate a custom word2vec representation and finally used a Keras LSTM model to auto-complete tweets.
+[Link to this post on medium.](https://medium.com/@aakashpydi/twitter-auto-completer-for-members-of-congress-ddaf6bd9f764?source=friends_link&sk=0e10acf3185ecb3c88d382bbd645653b)

 I used subsets of the following datasets from George Washington University stored on Harvard Dataverse:
 - [115th US Congress Tweet Ids](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/UIVHQR)